Renters Rights

 What Is Still To Be Confirmed

-Some details are still awaiting confirmation, including:
+Some details are still awaiting confirmation or to be fully introduced, including:

 • Final commencement dates for all elements of the Act